This is the third part of the seventh lesson in your free course, Ghost Hunting for Beginners.

 Unless you form a legal partnership, one individual owns the rights to the domain name, YouTube channel, Facebook page, etc.

 Discuss this early, perhaps with an attorney who specializes in copyright law and intellectual property.

 You’re nearly at the conclusion of your Ghost Hunting for Beginners course.
 I hope you’ve learned a few things, and have a lot to think about as you continue in this field.

-Now it’s time for a brief summary, and your Certificate of Completion.
+Now it’s time for a brief summary, and my last-minute advice.